Obama’s former rival, Hillary Clinton, said to accept top US foreign policy role.

 He says the markets are always the best measure of how things were going and in this case, they were signalling their approval of Obama’s first move in tackling the country’s economic woes.

 Obama’s economic dream team

-Financial markets had fallen during Obama’s announcement as traders were dismayed that the president-elect did not specify the size of the stimulus package, but later rallied strongly.
+However, financial markets fell during the announcement as traders were dismayed that Obama did not specify the size of the stimulus package.